 If you’ve seen some of the other vector illustrations that I’ve done (such as my vector scrapbook cards), you’ll understand that this was kind of out of my wheelhouse a bit.
 It’s not very often I get to design fun logos like this!

 Instead of using thin strokes like I did for the previous version, I decided to go bold and heavy with this one.
 It’s based loosely on the Superman logo – which I thought was totally appropriate for what this design was supposed to represent.

 I wanted to create a logo that looked tough and would stand out well printed on a shirt.
 At the end of the day I thought this one did both remarkably well.
 Unfortunately, conveying a feeling of strength and power is purely subjective, so you may not totally agree with me on this one.
 That’s ok.

 I have still found it useful though.
 I used this logo as a placeholder when I was designing my smart TV UI, and worked well to make that concept more realistic as I was tinkering around with the layout.

 On a side note, I had a lot of other ideas for this logo which I thought would have worked pretty well.
 A lack of time prevented me from doing more concepts, but some of the things I wanted to try included:

 Vector illustration is not my strength anyway, so perhaps it’s best that I didn’t try and frustrate myself trying to create complex art like that…

-So…I’ve (obviously) got no use for this now.
-However, if by off-chance that you find yourself on a corporate sporting team of UX designers named “SuperUser” – and are without a logo for your uniform, I’ve got you covered.
-You can download the file zip file containing the Adobe Illustrator (.ai) file by clicking here.
+Anyway, if by off-chance that you find yourself on a corporate sporting team of UX designers named “Super User” – and you are without a logo for your uniform, either of these two Super User logos should have you covered.
+Pun intended (of course).